Giusseppe-97/Mice_project/docs/pages/demos/getting_started/Working on a existing workbook/Working on a existing workbook.md

 nav_order: 1
 ---

-# Isometric activation
+# Step by step

 ## Overview

-This demo shows how to run a single isometric simulation.
+This demo shows step by step how to use TheMiceCounter application.

 ## What this demo does

 This demo:

-+ Runs a single simulation in which a half-sarcomere is held isometric and activated in a solution with a pCa of 4.5
++ Runs a simulation in a new woorkbook sheet of excel Runs a single simulation in which a half-sarcomere is held isometric and activated in a solution with a pCa of 4.5

 + Plots a summary of the simulation